-Bangladesh’s Apparel Manufacturers have an hard earned reputation of keeping the lowest apparel production costs in the global wholesale scene.
+The Bangladesh Clothing Manufacturing Industry has earned reputation of having the lowest apparel production costs in the global wholesale scene.
 Which is why the apparel manufacturing industry here in Bangladesh is growing at a staggering rate; $25 billion last year and expected to exceed $50 billion by 2020.

-A lot of the credit goes to various parties who contributed to keeping costs low while making sure Bangladesh competes in quality and technicality with competing countries like Vietnam & Philippines.
+A lot of the credit goes to various parties who have contributed to keeping costs low while making sure Bangladesh competes in quality and technicality with countries like Vietnam & Philippines.

 We have listed some of the major factors that lead to Bangladesh’s incompatible cost advantage:

 With a minimum wage of just BDT 5300 or USD 65.7 a month compared to China’s RMB 1,000 or USD 146 per month, Bangladesh out competes all other counties in wages.
 Even though the sacrifice is by the workers, Bangladesh’s low cost of living combined with a thriving industry made it possible for millions of workers to come out of poverty.

 Low Property Rent